Trintys/Netflix-Ratings/README.md

-# Netflix-Ratings

 # Netflix IMDb + RT Ratings (Stable)

-This is a Tampermonkey userscript that displays **IMDb** and **Rotten Tomatoes** ratings directly on Netflix movie and series pages.
+This is a Tampermonkey userscript that displays **IMDb ⭐** and **Rotten Tomatoes 🍅** ratings directly on Netflix movie and series pages.

 ## Features
 - Fetches ratings from the [OMDb API](https://omdbapi.com).